What is an ultrasound?

 Ultrasound technology delivers high-frequency soundwaves (inaudible to the human ear) through the tissues of your body.
-These soundwaves echo when they reach internal tissues, and these echoes are digitally collected in order to render real-time images of reproductive organs, developing fetuses, and more.
+These soundwaves echo when they reach internal tissues, and these echoes are digitally collected to render real-time images of reproductive organs, developing fetuses, and more.
+Ultrasound technology is also used to identify structural abnormalities, evaluate your baby’s health, and more.

 The equipment itself consists of a handheld device called a transducer, a computer console, and a video display screen.
 The transducer delivers the sound waves while collecting the echoes.
 The result is a detailed live broadcast of internal tissues, which both you and your doctor will be able to see.

-Ultrasound is a versatile treatment that is used to assess:
+Ultrasound is a versatile treatment that can assess:

 - The size and shape of the ovaries, as well as the state of ovarian cysts.
 Large cysts could indicate endometriosis.